 Table Builder appears listing the data fields in the selected data set.
-For more information about using Table Builder, see "How to select and insert data fields in a report design using Table Builder," later in this chapter.
+You use Table Builder to select and insert data fields in a report design.

 How to select a data object

 - 1 In Report Template, select a template that contains no data set.
 Choose OK. - 2 In Data Source, shown in Figure 1-9, select BIRT Data Objects, then choose OK.